Female genital mutilation in Nigeria: Activism

 The Circumcision Descendants Association of Nigeria (CDAN)—a group whose members perform FGM in Nigeria, has advocated to end the practice by creating new government programs and economic opportunities for those who perform female genital mutilation.

+In May 2015 former Nigerian president, Goodluck Ebele Jonathan, signed off on a law that permanently bans Female Genital Mutilation and cutting.
+The Violence Against Persons Prohibition Act (VAPP) aims to permanently prohibit female circumcision by including a penalty.
+People caught committing the crime are liable to two years in prison and a fine of one hundred thousand Naira.
+Even with the new law, as of 2015 female circumcision was still practiced in six states.
+The VAPP act was a nationwide response that the former president had to the constant practice of Female Genital Mutilation.
 In 2018, an event organized by UN Women, the United Nations Population Fund (UNFPA) and the Nigerian Mission to the UN, with other partners to help promote change of perceptions for the women in Africa.
 Highlighting themes such as human trafficking, suicide bombing, female genital mutilation/cutting and sexism and sexual harassment at the United Nations, Ms. Itua, one of the presenters of the UN showcase the importance of women taking an active role in their nations said "As an African woman, I believe that my goal is to work with other women in creating awareness.
 Together we are stronger.
 Working together to be stronger to change the narrative coming out of Africa."

+In many rural areas of Nigeria, Female Genital Mutilation is still practiced.
+In these parts of Nigeria education is not easily accessed.
+It is important that Nigerian citizens are properly educated on the dangers and negative effects of female circumcision.
+According to studies, health education positively affects the attitude people have towards FGM.
+With education, people are informed of the VAPP act and how the nation can fright against communities that still do not understand the negativities that come with female circumcision.

+Other Nigerian organizations that constantly fight and protect girls and women from Female Genital Mutilation are: